renanlecaro/minimage/README.md

 How to run locally (will transpile source to usable js and css)
 - npm start

-How to build
+How to publish changes
-- npm run build
+- npm run publish (it will ask for a commit message)